 Exbury estate, Inchmery House, Hampshire, England

-Inchmery House has its own beach and overlooks the Isle of Wight and the Solent.
+Originally part of the Exbury estate, Inchmery House, built about 1780 as a Dower House for Exbury House, has its own beach and overlooks the Isle of Wight and the Solent.

 During the 1930s, the Hon.
 Mr. and Mrs. Denis Berry, Lionel's daughter and son-in-law acquired Inchmery House.
+In 1942, the entire Exbury estate was it was requisitioned by the Admiralty and became HMS Mastodon remaining as such until 1955.
 In 1943, Inchmery House was the base for the Bardsea operations during the Second World War.
-After the war, the house was returned to Lionel's son, Edmund de Rothschild, where he lived with his wife and family whilst Exbury House was renovated.
+After the war, the house was returned to Lionel's son, Edmund de Rothschild (1916-2009), where he lived with his wife and family whilst Exbury House was once again renovated.

 The Rothschilds sold Inchmery House in 1997.Return to Estates listing